 5. Antidepressant Thinking Applied to Stimulants

-Some docs who are interested in treating ADHD apply 24 hour half-life thinking, such as is seen with antidepressants, to these shorter half-life stimulant medications ( which often last less 12-14 hours).
+Some docs treating ADHD apply 24-hour half-life thinking, such as is seen with antidepressants, to these shorter half-life stimulant medications ( which often last less 12-14 hours).
 Stimulants must be adjusted quite specifically.

 Patients take the stimulant care into their own hands, using medications irresponsibly, and then have side effects.
 They blame the doc, the diagnosis, or the medications.
 Capricious dosing results in capricious outcomes, and ultimate dissatisfaction.
 The new longer-acting medications offer significant improvements on this process.